zhou-yg/tarat/doc/en/Introduction/Quick Start.md

 And this pristine project needs to add more sepecific to turn it into an Markdown-Editor

-## My first tarat-module composing
+## Prepare for composing tarat-module

 As we all know that a simplest editor consist of 2 parts: